 They quickly came across a fresh kill - a female Impala, taken down by a leopard - her carcass, with the brisket and hind legs eaten, had been dragged from kill site to a place under a small tree, so the cat could eat in peace ... but the walking party had clearly disturbed her and they could see fresh leopard prints running away from site and they could also hear Impalas making alarm calls close by..so she was on the hunt again.
 However a hungry hyena was not so worried about the humans and was trying to get to the fresh Impala carcass..so the group went on and left him to his newly sourced breakfast.

 As the party continued towards the bush breakfast spot, they stumbled on a hippo out of the water, just 3 metres away from them ...
 Mpoto was now on high alert to this new danger - outside of the water hippos are solitary and can stampede.

 Eventually the hippo slowly wandered off into the lake, leaving the guests now able to walk on to the breakfast site and enjoy a hearty bush breakfast - bacon and eggs with all the trimmings, freshly cooked by our chef on site - what a way to start the day and to end the season out here in Siwandu!

 Next season, it could be you!

-Siwandu, along with Jongomero and Ras Kutani will be closing for the rainy season tomorrow and reopening on June 1st.
+Siwandu and Jongomero will be closing for the rainy season tomorrow and reopening on June 1st.
 Thank You for supporting us in the 2014/2015 season - and for sharing in our lives via our blog site and other social media.
 Looking forward to sharing more stories in the 2015/2016 season... and we hope to see you at the camps very soon!